Kodi (film): Production

 In August 2015, it was announced that Dhanush would act in R. S. Durai Senthilkumar's next film, after he finished his ongoing commitments.
 Dhanush would appear in dual roles for the first time in his career.
 Vidya Balan was approached for the female lead, but was not willing to do a Tamil film due to date issues.
 Trisha was eventually signed on, pairing with Dhanush for the first time, and Shamili was signed on to portray the second leading female role.
 Shamili, after filming some scenes however, opted out due to work conflicts, before Anupama Parameswaran was confirmed as her replacement.
 The film is Anupama's Tamil debut, and the makers cast her after being impressed with her performance in the Malayalam film Premam (2015).
 The title Kodi was announced in December 2015.
 Initially scheduled to start filming in early December 2015, plans were delayed as a result of the 2015 South India floods and the schedule was delayed by two weeks.
 Subsequently, the team held an official launch on 11 December 2015.
 Principal photography began on 5 January 2016, and wrapped in early March.

 Soundtrack

 The soundtrack album for Kodi is composed by Santhosh Narayanan.
 The audio rights were acquired by Sony Music India.
 The audio launch was held on 5 October 2016.

 Sify gave a rating of 3 stars out of 5 and stated, "The ear-pleasing numbers make this a solid album".
-Karthik Srinivasan of Milliblog wrote, "The soundtrack’s highlight is Ei suzhali, a lilting, quirky ballad with a retro-style orchestration, wonderfully sung by Vijaynarain.
+Karthik of Milliblog wrote, "The soundtrack’s highlight is Ei suzhali, a lilting, quirky ballad with a retro-style orchestration, wonderfully sung by Vijaynarain.
 But, overall, this Kodi doesn’t seem to be flying all that high".